News

 The Halliday Barnbougle Cup is returning for the ultimate weekend of golf, food and fine wine.

-A man teeing off at The DunesThe 2023 Halliday Barnbougle Cup will take place from June 2–4.
+A man teeing off at The DunesThe 2024 Halliday Barnbougle Cup will take place from May 31 to June 2.

-The Lost Farm Golf Course features 20 holes dotted along the coast and coastal dunes.
-Lost Farm offers a challenge to golfers of all levels, and has been ranked as number two in Australian public courses and number 23 in the world.
+It's a bright and early call time for breakfast on Saturday, with golfers teeing off from Lost Farm shortly after.
+Barnbougle's Lost Farm consists of 20 holes dotted along the coast and dunes, it opened in 2010 and has since been ranked number three in Australian public courses and number 23 in the world.

 The DunesSpend the weekend playing golf on the iconic Lost Farm and The Dunes courses.